Take Only What You Need: Rank Minimization as an Implicit Forgetting Regularizer in Continual Learning: Limitations

 \subsubsection{The Use of Large Language Models (LLMs)}

 Large language models (LLMs) were employed in preparing this manuscript, specifically to assist with grammar checking and polishing.
+Our experiments involve training and evaluating LLMs as part of the experimental setup.
 All technical content, experimental design, and analysis were conceived and carried out by the authors.